Amazon's COVID-19 blog: updates on how we're responding to the crisis

 - Customers ordering delivery from Prime Now, Amazon Fresh, and Whole Foods Market can select "unattended delivery" during checkout.

 - Customers ordering a scheduled delivery can select front-porch delivery during checkout.
 The delivery team will leave the item at your front door and you will not be required to sign for it.
-Until further notice, Amazon delivery teams will no longer enter homes or offices.
 In addition, all delivery vehicles and equipment are disinfected each day, and delivery devices and mobile phones are disinfected after each delivery appointment.

 - We're vigorously combating price gouging to help protect customers, help ensure fair pricing, and combat those seeking to profit off the COVID-19 crisis.